nobody5050/nobody5050/README.md

 ###

 <p align="left">Heyo!
-I'm Levi, a full stack developer based in the United States with 9 years of experience and a passion for all things Raspberry Pi, Python, and Minecraft Pi Edition.
-I'm also a programmer for my local FRC team where I get to flex my C++ skills.
+I'm Levi, a full stack developer based in the United States with 10 years of experience and a passion for all things Raspberry Pi, Python, and Minecraft Pi Edition.
+I was also a programmer for my local FRC team where I got to flex my C++ skills.
 Nice to meet you!</p>

 ###